 The National Communication Officer of GNACOPS, Mr Samuel Nyamekye also appealed to donors, non-governmental organisations, individuals to help grow the fund to cover more private school teachers across the board.

-The trimester teacher education course forms part of the private school Council’s efforts to ensure all unprofessional private school teachers in the country trained to be professionals and issued a teaching license by the NTC.
+The trimester teacher education course forms part of the private school Council’s efforts to ensure all unprofessional private school teachers in the country are trained to be professionals and issued a teaching license by the NTC.